Thursday, April 30, 2015

 The Canon of Proper Human Relations

 What is the right way to live amongst one's fellows?
-What are the behaviors in which men are entitled to engage and which are those rightly prohibited or otherwise restricted?
+What are the behaviors in which men are entitled to engage, and which are those rightly prohibited or otherwise made subject to some form of prior restraint?
 To answer these questions, we must know how to make the determination.
 Equally importantly, we must have a way of knowing that the means by which we arrive at our assessments reliably produces the correct result when properly applied.

-What is difficult, then, is neither the answers nor the path to the answers, but rather the acceptance of some or all of the truths they carry.
-The fact is that these simple answers often lead one to results that they find unpalatable, which then impels them to cast about for another, more amiable "truth"; one that does not chafe, but rather satisfies one's perhaps unstated, tacit, and even subconscious desires.
-It is our human bent toward the corruption of wanting something for nothing that tends to drive us toward other corruptions.
-Generally speaking, people want a state of existence that enjoys all the benefits of freedom without having to bear any of the costs of being free.
-We want that which cannot exist: the proverbial "free lunch".
+What are difficult, then, are neither the answers nor the path to the answers, but rather the acceptance of some or all of the truths they carry.
+The fact is that these simple answers often lead one to results that they find unpalatable, which then impels them to cast about for another, more appealing "truth"; one that does not chafe against one's wishes, but rather satisfies one's perhaps unstated, tacit, and even subconscious desires.
+It is our human bent toward the corruption of wanting that to which we are not entitled that tends to drive us toward other corruptions, such as declaring a given issue or question as being either intractable, or at least monumentally difficult, even though they are actually quite simple and logically intuitive once we accept the displeasing truths that attach to them.
+And so we arrive at the reality where people want a state of existence that enjoys all the benefits of freedom without having to bear any of the costs and other burdens of being free.
+Either we want that which cannot exist, the proverbial "free lunch", or we hypocritically wish to deny to others the freedoms which we arrogate to ourselves, often most stridently.

-It is sad to observe the seemingly overwhelming proclivity of the average human creature to resort to all manner of mental gymnastics to justify the wanting of what they want, no matter how obviously ridiculous or even criminal those things may be, not to mention their efforts in attaining them.
-We could speculate endlessly as to why so many people, I am sure a very vast majority, behave in this manner.
+It is sad to observe the seemingly overwhelming proclivity of the average human being to resort to all manner of mental gymnastics to justify the wanting of what they want, no matter how obviously ridiculous or even criminal those things may be, not to mention the extents to which they will go pursuant to attaining them.
+We could speculate endlessly as to why so vast a majority behave in this manner.
 I am not, however, interested in such expenditures of effort at this time.
 Rather, I am interested in uncovering those simple and obvious truths that define the metes and bounds of proper human relations.
-I will add that those principles so very happily coincide with the inherent freedom of each and every human individual.
+I will add that those principles so very happily coincide with the inherent freedoms of each and every human individual.

-Beginning at the beginning, there must be a postulate - an assumption - whose innate truth is so obvious as to be acceptable to all sane, rational, and honest men.
-Likewise, its self-evident nature must be such that those refusing to accept it are put to the sword of logic such that they are unable to credibly support their refusal of such a base assumption.
-This postulate, once accepted, serves as the basis for all that follows, constituting that which is built upon its bedrock.
+Beginning at the beginning, there must be a postulate - an assumption - whose innate truth is so blatantly obvious as to be acceptable to all sane, rational, and honest men.
+Likewise, the self-evident nature of this assumption must be such that those refusing to accept it are instantly put upon with great and immediate strain to credibly support their refusal of such a base assumption.
+Once accepted, the postulate serves as the basis for all that follows, constituting that which is built upon its bedrock.

-As such, the postulate must be not only intuitively self-evident, but irreducible such that it cannot be validly further subdivided, conceptually.
+As such, the postulate must be not only intuitively self-evident, but irreducible such that it cannot be validly further subdivided, conceptually, in any relevantly meaningful way.
 It must in itself represent a conceptually atomic primitive.
-The notion to which we will refer to as the Cardinal Postulate (CP) and which I would like to now offer as the basis of a set of principles of proper human relations is as follows:
+This notion, to which we will refer as the Cardinal Postulate (CP) and which I would like to now offer as the basis of a set of principles of proper human relations, is as follows:

 "All men are equally endowed with life"

-At first blush this may seem odd, even silly, or of questionable relevance.
-This is perhaps precisely because it is so absurdly obvious as to not merit mention.
+At first blush the assertion may seem odd, even silly, and of questionable relevance.
+This is perhaps precisely because it is so obvious as to not merit mention.
 After all, is this not a deeply tacit assumption held by most of us - so deep in fact that we may never even have given it a thought until just now having read it for the first time?
 That is the precise quality for which one should always seek when establishing a foundational assumption upon which to base a line of reasoning.
-It is especially true of those philosophical treatises, the tenets of which purport as mandates imposed upon free men.
-Such fiats must be based upon foundational assertions that are precisely so obvious that no man deemed to be in his right mind could possibly reject them, the burden to which he would be put in supporting his rejection being perforce monumental in order that the correctness of the requirement may be relied upon with supreme confidence.
+It is especially true of those philosophical treatises, the tenets of which purport as mandates justly imposed upon free men.
+Such fiats must be based upon foundational assertions that are precisely so obvious that no man deemed to be in his wits could possibly reject them.
+The burden to which one would be put in supporting his rejection of the assertion would be so monumental, that the correctness of the requirement may be relied upon as being correct with supreme confidence†.

 From this simple, self-evident observation, one may now proceed to derive the sequiturs that issue therefrom.

 There is a fundamental difference between raw, undifferentiated life and the characteristics a given life may assume.
 Some of us are male, others female.
 Some have light skin tone, others dark.
 Some are tall, some short.
 Some like vanilla ice cream, others chocolate.
 But in my opinion, nobody in their right mind likes strawberry.
-As you can see, these qualities, characteristics, and preferences are all a little different, individual to individual.
+As you can see, these qualities, characteristics, and preferences are all a little different, individual to individual, and yet we all share the common fundamental characteristic of being alive.
+Chunks of stone don't enjoy chocolate.

-Let it be also pointed out that the ways in which any given human being regards a specific "quality" or "characteristic" of a life in question is often determined by the various cultural influences that shape one's perceptions of the observed attributes.
-What for one man may appear a wondrous quality in life for another may be ultimately displeasing, perhaps even hateful, such as strawberry ice cream.
+Let it be also pointed out that the ways in which any given human being regards a specific "quality" or "characteristic" of a given life is often determined by the various cultural influences that shape one's perceptions of those attributes.
+What for one man may appear a wondrous quality, for another may be ultimately displeasing, perhaps even hateful, such as strawberry ice cream.
 There is no single standard of judgment for individual preferences, but there is an objective standard for judging whether human life exists in a specific case.

 Let us briefly summarize our findings thus far.

 Life is life, regardless of its shape, flavor, and other specific features.
 Poor or wealthy, tall or short, handsome or homely, healthy or sickly, in all such cases one is alive and that status of being alive is perfectly equal to that of every other individual.
-As such, all lives are equal though they may manifest different outward characteristics.
-Therefore, all lives merit equal respect as lives regardless of the differing superimposed attributes to be found with each individual.
+As such and in that regard, all lives are equal, all outward manifestations notwithstanding.
+Therefore, all lives merit equal respect when considered solely as lives, regardless of the differing superficialities of those lives in terms of the attributes to be found with each individual.

 This may seem as the splitting of semantic hairs, but in fact the idea is important and should be understood by all people because if we are all equally alive then our lives are, in sé, perfectly equivalent between any and all individuals.
-This means that one life as a life in sé is neither inferior nor superior to that of any other in any true sense when such comparative assertions are subjected to the withering light of competent analysis.
-If one's status as being alive is perfectly equal to every other's, those statuses must therefore be treated as perfectly equal.
-After all, upon what basis would another standard of less-than-equal regard be justifiable?
+This means that one life as a life in sé is neither inferior nor superior to that of any other in any fundamental sense when such comparative assertions are subjected to the withering light of competent analysis.
+If one's status of being alive is perfectly equal to every other's, those statuses must therefore be regarded and treated as being perfectly equal.
+After all, upon what would a standard of less-than-equal be justifiably based?
+Upon what basis could we reasonably say that my life, as life, is inherently superior to yours, or yours mine?

-From the Cardinal postulate follow a small body of consequents that include principles and their corollaries.
+From the Cardinal postulate follows a small body of consequents that include principles and their corollaries.
 Let us now examine them directly.

 This is what we have thus far: